genomicsclass/leanpub/manuscript/bayes.md

 ## Bayesian Statistics

-One distinguishing characteristic of high-throuhgput data is that we make many measure of related outcomes.
-For example, we measure the expression of thousands of genes, or the height of thousands of peaks represneting protein binding, or the methyaltion levels across several CpGs.
+One distinguishing characteristic of high-throughput data is that we make many measure of related outcomes.
+For example, we measure the expression of thousands of genes, or the height of thousands of peaks representing protein binding, or the methylation levels across several CpGs.
 However, most of the statistical inference approach we have shown here treat each feature independently and pretty much ignores data from other features.
 We will learn how using statistical models we can gain power by modeling features jointly.
-The most succsefull of these models are what we refer to as hiearchical models which are best explained in the context of Bayesian statistics.
+The most successful of these models are what we refer to as hierarchical models which are best explained in the context of Bayesian statistics.

 ### Bayes theorem